-A. Applicable provisions of Bidding Requirements and Division 1 - General Requirements govern work under this section.
+A. Applicable provisions of Bidding Requirements and Division 1 - General Requirements govern work under this Section.

-- A. Refer to applicable sections in Bidding Requirements and Division 1 General Requirements. - B. Product Data: Provide data for support channel.
+- A. Refer to applicable sections in Bidding requirements and Division 1 General Requirements for submittal procedures. - B. Product Data: Provide data for support channel.